Mwang413/Mwang413/README.md

 - 👋 Hi, I’m Muduo Wang
-- 🤖 I’m a data scientist
+- 🥳 I'm a Data Scientist and Data Engineer at Enhance IT, in Atlanta, GA
-- 🧑‍🎓 I obtained my M.S. at Bellevue University in Omaha, NE
+- 🧑‍🎓 I obtained my MS in Bellevue University
-- 🥳 I’m looking to join a company as a data scientists to learn and collaborate on any kind of work
+- I'm interested in research opportunities involving building automated machines or robots, completing a PhD in the field
 - 📫 How to reach me:
       cell: 224.256.4249
       email: w.muduo@gmail.com